What Is Calisthenics?

 If your goal is to build muscle as fast as possible, bodyweight calisthenics will only hold you back.

-Unless you live in the jungle or a maximum security prison cell, DO NOT WASTE YOUR TIME with bodyweight calisthenics, if your goal is to build maximum muscle and strength.
+Unless you live in the jungle or a maximum security prison, DO NOT WASTE YOUR TIME with bodyweight calisthenics.
+There are better ways to build size and strength.

 This is where the weighted calisthenics into the picture.

-Weighted calisthenics is by far the most complete form of calisthenics and is the most efficient way to build strength and size.
+Weighted calisthenics is the most complete form of calisthenics and is the most efficient way to build strength and size.

-Weighted calisthenics requires the body to move through space, and also moves an additional weight along with it.
+It requires the you to move your body through space, while also moving additional weight with it.

 Weighted calisthenics has the simplest progression system for beginner, intermediate and advanced trainees.

-Loaded barbell squats, lunges and even deadlifts are some of the most functional movements known to man.
+Loaded pull ups, dips, barbell squats, lunges and even deadlifts are some of the most useful movements known to man.
 Almost everything we do revolves around these weighted callisthenic movements.

 And these are the movements that are missing from bodyweight calisthenics training.

 In fact, the only way to deadlift is to pick something heavy off the ground!
-Picking something heavy off the ground is about as primal an exercise can get.
+Picking heavy weights off the ground is about as primal an exercise can get.

-Bodyweight calisthenics doesn’t have any exercise that can replicate this essential everyday movement.
+Bodyweight calisthenics cannot replicate this essential everyday movement.